Faculty

 Faculty Mentoring Status / Research & Teaching Emphasis Areas

-Dr. Allison Anbari’s research program is focused on breast cancer survivorship and the corresponding co-morbid chronic conditions, or risk for those co-morbidities, which survivors must be aware of indefinitely.
+Dr. Allison Anbari’s research program is focused on the cancer care continuum from prevention to survivorship.
+Her work includes evaluating public health information and communication about the relationship between alcohol and cancer.
+She also examines cancer survivorship and the corresponding co-morbid chronic conditions, or risk for those co-morbidities, which survivors must be aware of indefinitely.
 These conditions include lymphedema, cardiac symptoms, weight gain, pain and fatigue, factors which can greatly alter a survivor’s quality of life and health outcomes.
 She is particularly interested in improving care for rural breast cancer survivors who might have disparate access to educational and support resources that could improve their quality of life during survivorship.

 • The impact of breast cancer-related lymphedema on rural survivors’ return to work, Sigma Theta Tau International/Rosemary Berkel Crisp Research Grant, Sun, Y. & Anbari, A. (Co-PI), 2019-2021